Laser Eye Surgery risks

 In the next few minutes, we’re going to separate some of the nonsense from the facts and help you get a solid understanding of the real risks of Laser Eye Surgery.

 The actual chances of complications

 The likelihood of complications arising during Laser Eye Surgery varies from clinic to clinic.
 But on the whole, in 2019, there’s an incredibly small chance of something happening that would cause the patient to leave the clinic with worse vision than when they went in.

 When you add that to thorough preoperative testing, highly skilled surgeons, up to date equipment, and proper follow-up care, these chances drop even further.
 This means that at London Vision Clinic, it’s extremely unlikely that any problem wil arise that a surgeon can not satisfactorily correct.

 Subscribe to our newsletter

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-Most patients experience dry eye after Laser Eye Surgery — this is why we provide lubricating eye drops to all patients.
-This is a normal part of the recovery phase and typically lasts from a few days to a few weeks, but in a small number of cases, it can persist longer.
+The main one of these is dry eye.
+Most patients experience dry eye after Laser Eye Surgery as a normal part of the recovery phase.
+It typically lasts from a few days to a few weeks, but in a small number of cases, it can persist longer.
+This is why we provide lubricating eye drops to all patients.

-It’s also common for patients to have some night vision disturbances.
-For instance, visual disruptions such as halos or starbursts around headlights and street lamps while driving.
-This is a temporary effect caused by the swelling of the cornea, and therefore, in the vast majority of cases, clears up within a few weeks.
+Night vision disturbances are a temporary effect caused by the swelling of the cornea, and therefore, in the vast majority of cases, clear up within just a few weeks.

-Other than that, there’s really nothing else you need to worry about.
-You don’t need to worry about experiencing pain, you don’t need to worry about messing up the procedure, and you certainly don’t need to worry about going blind.
-The fact is, given a comprehensive screening, expert surgeons, and the latest technology, Laser Eye Surgery truly is the safest surgical procedure in the world.
+The fact is, given a comprehensive screening, expert surgeons, and the latest technology, Laser Eye Surgery is the safest surgical procedure in the world.